-Our last blog post was the first of three exploring real world applications for graph visualization.
+Our graph visualization use cases blog post was the first of three exploring real-world applications for graph visualization.

 Last time we reviewed two of the older commercial uses for graph visualization: law enforcement and fraud detection.